openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 ---------------
 An attempt was made to use `Sphinx <http://www.sphinx-doc.org/en/master/index.html>`_ to parse all of the docstrings in edx-platform for the custom ``.. pii:`` tag.
 While we were able to run Sphinx against the platform and create a plugin that highlighted PII, as well as a special page to view all PII found, the complexities of edx-platform configuration and Sphinx's need to import all modules created a number of errors that cause Sphinx to miss many annotations.
 Problems like mutually exclusive settings for LMS and CMS were not able to be resolved.
 Due to the critical nature of this data we are not comfortable offering an option that may miss annotations due to changes in configuration or code.

 This option may be workable with significant time investment and significant changes to edx-platform configuration, but would still not put the list of PII front-and-center in the repository.
-If we make a major push to get the platform Sphinx-compliant and this OEP is accepted, the PII annotation functionality would still be trivially workable in Sphinx.
+If we make a major push to get the platform Sphinx-compliant and this OEP is accepted, the PII annotation functionality would still be trivially workable in Sphinx as another way to view PII annotations.

 Doxygen & Plugin
 ----------------